mcpiroman/UnityNativeTool/README.md

 3. Check _Allow 'unsafe' code_.
    Edit > Project Settings > Player > Other Settings > Allow 'unsafe' code

-4. Set execution order of script `UnityNativeTool.DllManipulatorScript` to be the lowest of all scripts in game (at least of scripts that use native functions), e.g -10000.
-   Edit > Project Settings > Script Execution Order

-5. One game object in the scene needs to have `DllManipulatorScript` on it.
+4. One game object in the scene needs to have `DllManipulatorScript` on it.
 (This script calls `DontDestroayOnLoad(gameObject)` and deletes itself when duplicate is found, so you don't have to worry about switching scenes).

 ## Usage
 - Your plugin files must be at path specified in options.
 By default, add __ (two underscores) at the beginning of your dll files in the Assets/Plugins folder (e.g. on Windows, plugin named `FastCalcs` should be at path `Assets\Plugins\__FastCalcs.dll`).